pedrohpezzi/pedrohpezzi.github.io/_posts/2025-03-31-fieldbrazil2025_part2.md

   <img src="/images/BrazilFieldwork68.JPG" width="375" style="margin: 5px;">
 </div>

 We continued our fieldwork by hiking two of the highest peaks in Brazil, both home to rare and endemic *Agalinis* species.
-Our first stop was Pico do Itambé, standing at 2,052 m in elevation (#30 in Brazil), where the rare *A. itambensis* can be found.
-From there, we drove to the border of Espírito Santo to reach Pico da Bandeira, the third-highest peak in Brazil at 2,891 m, which is home to another rare species, *A. bandeirensis*.
+Our first stop was Pico do Itambé at 2,052 m in elevation (#30 in Brazil), where the endemic *A. itambensis* can be found.
+From there, we drove to the border of Espírito Santo to reach Pico da Bandeira, the third-highest peak in Brazil at 2,891 m, which is home to another endemic species, *A. bandeirensis*.
 Of course, no fieldwork is complete without a flat tire, and we got our share of that!
 After a quick fix, we continued driving south to our final stop in Itatiaia National Park, where we found *Esterhazya eitenorum*.
 It was a very successful field trip, the size of our plant press does not lie!
-Cheers to that!!!!
 I cannot thank everyone enough who helped us along the way.
-A special thanks to the BHCB herbarium staff for their support with our vouchers, the National Park staff for helping with permits, and the hotel staff who helped us with the flat tire, ahaha!
+A special thanks to the BHCB herbarium staff for their support with our vouchers, the National Park staff for helping with permits, and the hotel staff who helped us with the flat tire ahaha!
+Obrigado!!!

 <div style="display: grid; grid-template-columns: repeat(3, 1fr); gap: 10px;">
   <img src="/images/BrazilFieldwork69.JPG" width="375" style="margin: 5px;">